stage fright...

 consequences.

 about it.
-Not only musicians suffer from stage fright but, as far as I
+Not only musicians suffer from it but, as far as I

 know, all performers and nearly everybody who ever had only to speak in